xaviermignot/xaviermignot.github.io/_drafts/dotnet-console-app-with-secrets.md

 ---
 layout: post
 title: Using .NET Secret Manager with console applications
-tags: [dotnet]
+tags: [dotnet, csharp]
 ---

 A few hours ago I was starting to build a small demo that use a secret that I don't want to commit in the related repository (like a device connection string for instance).
 So I asked myself *Why not try to use this .NET secret thing that I never use normally ?*
 Well, as it was not as simple a I initially though, I have ended up with the idea of writing this post to share what I have learnt.

+All the samples are written in .NET 5 and are available [here](https://github.com/xaviermignot/dotnet-console-secret-samples){:target="_blank"}.
+I have put everything in the `Program.cs` file for each sample for readability, I don't do this normally 😉

 ## What is the .NET Secret Manager ?

 It's a tool to store secrets away from the repository structure during development.
-The full documentation is available [here](https://docs.microsoft.com/en-us/aspnet/core/security/app-secrets), here is what it does in a few bullet points:
+The full documentation is available [here](https://docs.microsoft.com/en-us/aspnet/core/security/app-secrets){:target="_blank"}, here is what it does in a few bullet points:
 - The `dotnet user-secrets init` command generates a *UserSecretsId*, a GUID stored in a element of the *csproj*
 - Setting a secret value is done using the `dotnet user-secrets "<key>" "<value>"` command, or `dotnet user-secrets "<section>:<key>" "<value>"` if you want to use section or map to a POCO (more on this below)
 - Secrets are stored in a *json* file in a folder named after the *UserSecretsId*, located somewhere in you home directory (depending on you OS)